eWillyo/SimpleWeatherStation/README.md

   *********************************

 # Fonts
-For this project I've created "Consolas_24" and "PhagsPa_18" with support for Czech diacritic in corresponding *.h files.
+For this project I've created "Consolas_24" and "PhagsPa_18" fonts with support for Czech diacritic in corresponding *.h files.
 You can also create your own font suitable for this kind of display(ILI9341), just follow this [https://pages.uoregon.edu/park/Processing/process5.html] tutorial.
 Then new *.VLW font file convert here: [https://tomeko.net/online_tools/file_to_hex.php?lang=en] and put it in header file in your project folder like this:

               #include <pgmspace.h>
               const uint8_t  fontName[] PROGMEM = {

-             Insert byte array here
+              //Insert byte array here
               };

 Finally, don't forget include this file in your project.

 # Installation
 Open this project in Arduino IDE and don't forget to change your board to "ESP32 Dev Module" and also set correct COM port.
-You will probably need to change Partition scheme to "No OTA (2MB APP/2MB SPIFFS)", then try to upload code to ESP32.
-And that's it, Enjoy!
+You will probably need to change Partition scheme to "No OTA (2MB APP/2MB SPIFFS)", then change latitude and longitude to your city coordinates.
+Change "place" variable to name of your city.
+You will also need API key from [openweathermap.org] (don't worry, registration is FREE with limitation of 1000 requests by day.
+Also don't forget to change your WiFi SSID and password (variables: "ssid" and "password").
+Then try to upload code to ESP32.
+And that's it, enjoy!